<Note: This page includes Horror, Thriller, and Psychodrama>

 written by Alfred Sole, Rosemary Ritvo

 Alice is a bad seed, played with either stoniness or wicked glee by Paula E. Sheppard.
-Never having hidden her jealousy of sister Karen (a debut for Shields), Alice becomes the prime suspect when Karen is brutally murdered—and then set on fire—in a Catholic church.
-Next to be attacked is Alice’s hated aunt (Lowry) in a bloody, dramatic scene that’s as ferocious as it is well-filmed.
-The most memorable death befalls sleazy, hyper-obese Mr. Alphonso who loves female vocalists and kitty cats (DeNoble, at the time a bouncer for a New Jersey gay bar).
-Mom just can’t accept that Alice could do such things.
+Never having hidden her jealousy of sister Karen (a debut for Brooke Shields), Alice becomes the prime suspect when Karen is brutally murdered—and her dead body set on fire—in a Catholic church.
+Next to be attacked is Alice’s hated aunt (Jane Lowry) in a bloody, dramatic scene that’s as ferocious as it is well-filmed.
+The most memorable death befalls sleazy, hyper-obese Mr. Alphonso who loves female vocalists and kitty cats (Alphonso DeNoble, at the time a bouncer for a New Jersey gay bar).
+Mom (Linda Miller, daughter of TV legend Jackie Gleason) just can’t accept that Alice could do such things.
 All the while, as noted in House of Psychotic Women, Alice “is quietly feeding her own neurosis with the images of death enveloping her.”
 Set in New Jersey in the 1960s, Alice combines style, sordidness, and plot twists so effectively that I’m tempted to call it a perfect psycho-thriller.
 It’s drawn comparisons to Hitchcock, Dario Argento, and Brian DePalma.
 Sole’s only other notable film is the horror spoof Pandemonium (1982) starring Carol Kane.
 Paula E. Sheppard’s only other role is in Liquid Sky (1982) singing “Me and My Rhythm Box.”
-Mom is played by Jackie Gleason’s beautiful daughter Linda Miller.
 98 minutes.

 Anguish (1987) dir.
 Bigas Luna